Monday, May 27, 2013

 Hydropower vs healthy rivers

-Sad loss of a fish in a area where they where protected.
+Sad loss of a fish in an area where they are protected.
 This SwissINFO article highlights the struggle between hydropower and healthy rivers.

 Sunday, March 3, 2013